 Wadsworth gathered a group of skeptical fellow House Republicans in a private dining room at Washington’s Army and Navy Club to hear Marshall explain the stakes.
 One skeptic told Marshall, “You put the case very well, but I will be damned if I am going to go along with Mr. Roosevelt.”
 The usually unflappable Marshall exploded: “You are going to let plain hatred of the personality dictate to you to do something that you realize is very harmful to the interest of the country!”

-“The President has sent in General George C. Marshall, Army Chief of Staff, to carry the ball,” reported Time magazine.
+“The president has sent in General George C. Marshall, Army Chief of Staff, to carry the ball,” reported Time magazine.
 “Good soldier Marshall pounded down the field through center, off tackle, around the ends. . . .
 By now, General Marshall had smashed all the way to the one-yard line.”

 Not quite.
 The Senate Military Affairs Committee hearings on July 17 featured leadoff witness Norman Thomas, the land’s preeminent socialist, whose bland, bow-tied countenance looked every bit the Presbyterian minister he had once trained to become.
 The Socialist Party’s four-time candidate for president branded Marshall as an FDR dupe: “To an extent that he may not realize, the prestige of General Marshall’s name, his plans for the organization of his opinions, are being used in a great game of politics, the logical end of which is a war which 70 or possibly 80 percent of the American people do not want.”
 He scorned FDR’s recent claim that even Iceland deserved U.S. protection because it lay within the Western Hemisphere.
 What was next, Thomas taunted FDR: “Perhaps some lonely posts in Siberia . . . occupation of the Sahara Desert?”

-Warned that bill’s passage was in serious danger, FDR gave up a weekend at his beloved estate, Hyde Park, and stayed in Washington to plot the next move.
-On July 21 he summoned reporters to the White House.
+Warned that the bill’s passage was in serious danger, FDR gave up a weekend at his beloved estate, Hyde Park, and stayed in Washington to plot the next move.
+On July 21, he summoned reporters to the White House.
 Before radio microphones and rolling cameras, he warned the nation that, should Congress fail to act, “beginning this autumn . . . the Army of the United States will begin to melt away.”
 He recalled the nation’s perilous birth.
 “The risks and weaknesses caused by dissolving a trained army in times of national peril were pointed out by George Washington over and over again in his messages to the Continental Congress.”

 Hearings continued through the steamy summer.
 On July 28 Rosa Farber, speaking for the Mothers of the USA, asked members of the House Committee on Military Affairs whether they had forgotten the song “Goodbye Dear, I’ll Be Back in a Year,” popular the year before.
 “You talk about breaking faith with draftees,” struck back Congressman Eugene Cox (D-GA), “but what about breaking faith with the nation?
 When our country calls, who will refuse to answer? . . .
 Let us say to the world that we are Americans and that we mean business.”